Forecasts Settings

 Definition

-Enable Forecasts and forecast type slots
+Enabling forecasting and the forecast type slots

-Forecast Categories visible on the grid
+Forecast categories shown on the grid

 Adjustments and quotas